Monet's Water Lilies - 250 different pieces were painted and are on display in galleries around the world.

 - Claude Monet

-Also in London, at the National Gallery, are 26 of Monet’s paintings are on display, three of which are from the water lilies series.
-There are other Impressionist pieces here, like canvases from Pissarro, Renoir and Degas, plus a great many others too.
-And this museum is right in the middle of Trafalgar Square, too, so the setting couldn't be better.
+Also in London, at the National Gallery, are 26 of Monet’s paintings on display, three of which are from the water lilies series.
+There are other Impressionist pieces here too, like canvases from Pissarro, Renoir and Degas, plus a great many others.
+And this museum is right in the middle of the iconic Trafalgar Square, so the setting couldn't be better.
 The entrance is free.

 Around the world there are more places that display a piece of Monet’s series of Water Lilies.
 Gemeentemuseum Den Haag in Holland, Toledo Museum of Art in Monroe Street, Toledo, OH, Honolulu Museum of Art, National Gallery of Australia, Museum of Western Art in Tokyo, Dallas Museum of Art, Museum of Fine Arts in Bostson, Art Institute of Chicago, Dayton Art Insitute in Ohio, Denver Art Museum and Los Angleles County Museum of Art.